f2-107/kata-score-keeper-kotlin/README.md

 Use the function `score(team, score)` to solve this.

-After every score you should display the score board with the `showScoreBoard()` function.
+After every score you should display the score board with the `showScoreBoard(teamA, teamB)` function.
 It should look like this:
 ```text
 *************************